 - The first step of making the pizza is making the dough, which will be used to create the pie crust.
 Sift together the flour, cake flour, 1 tsp salt, and sugar.
 Put into a bowl, make a hole in the center, and put 3/4 cup butter in the middle.
 Cut into the flour either with a mixer, blender, or fingers.
 Then, blend in the egg, and enough water to hold the flour together.

 - Work the dough on a working surface, pushing it away from you several times in little bits with one's hands.
 Then make into a ball, wrap, and refrigerate several hours or overnight, to reduce the elasticity of it.

 - Combine olive oil and 1/4 cup butter in a skillet, then add onions, garlic, thyme, salt, pepper, and bay leaf.
 Cook and cover for 30 minutes at low heat, the onions should be translucent and golden.
 Discard the bay leaf, then pour the onions into a sieve to remove the excess liquid.
 One can save this butter to work with later if one wants or discard it.

 - Make the pie shell from the dough previously, rolling it out and fitting it to the pie dish.
 Stick several times with a knife or fork to let out trapped air in the crust when cooking, and sprinkle it with parmesan.

-- Cut tomatoes paper thin.
+- Cut the tomatoes paper-thin.
 Place cooked onions in a layer in the pie shell, then tomatoes, then onions, until all are used.

-- Bake at 425 degrees for 40 minutes on the lowest shelf of an onion.
+- Bake at 425 degrees for 40 minutes on the lowest shelf of an oven.
 Preferably serve with a salad.